etxebe/protractor-html-reporter/README.md

             }
         });
 	```
-Or you can use [jasmine2-protractor-utils](https://www.npmjs.com/package/jasmine2-protractor-utils) module:
+* Or you can use [jasmine2-protractor-utils](https://www.npmjs.com/package/jasmine2-protractor-utils) module to get the screenshots:

 	```javascript
 	//In exports.config put this: